Linuxbrew/brew/docs/Node-for-Formula-Authors.md

 depends_on "node"
 ```

-If your formula requires being executed with an older Node version you must vendor this older Node version as done in the [`kibana` formula](https://github.com/Homebrew/homebrew-core/blob/c6202f91a129e2f994d904f299a308cc6fbd58e5/Formula/kibana.rb).
+If your formula requires being executed with an older Node version you should use one of the versioned node formulae (e.g. `node@6`).

 ### Special requirements for native addons